-Chapter 13
+13

-Functional Language Features in Rust: Iterators and Closures
+Functional Language Features: Iterators and Closures

-Rust’s design has taken inspiration from a lot of existing languages and techniques, and one significant influence is functional programming.
-Programming in a functional style often includes using functions as values, by passing them in arguments, returning them from other functions, assigning them to variables for later execution, and so forth.
-We won’t debate here the issue of what, exactly, functional programming is or is not, but will instead show off some features of Rust that are similar to features in many languages often referred to as functional.
+Rust’s design has taken inspiration from many existing languages and techniques, and one significant influence is functional programming.
+Programming in a functional style often includes using functions as values by passing them in arguments, returning them from other functions, assigning them to variables for later execution, and so forth.
+In this chapter, we won’t debate the issue of what functional programming is or isn’t but will instead discuss some features of Rust that are similar to features in many languages often referred to as functional.

-More specifically, we’re going to cover:
+More specifically, we’ll cover:

-Closures: a function-like construct you can store in a variable.
+Closures, a function-like construct you can store in a variable

-Iterators: a way of processing a series of elements.
+Iterators, a way of processing a series of elements

-How to use these features to improve on the I/O project from Chapter 12.
+How to use these two features to improve the I/O project in Chapter 12

+prod: confirm xref

-The performance of these features.
-Spoiler alert: they’re faster than you might think!
+The performance of these two features (Spoiler alert: they’re faster than you might think!)

-There are other Rust features influenced by the functional style, like pattern matching and enums, that we’ve covered in other chapters as well.
-Mastering closures and iterators is an important part of writing idiomatic, fast Rust code, so we’re devoting an entire chapter to them here.
+Other Rust features are influenced by the functional style as well, such as pattern matching and enums, which we’ve covered in other chapters.
+Mastering closures and iterators is an important part of writing idiomatic, fast Rust code, so we’ll devote this entire chapter to them.

-Closures: Anonymous Functions that can Capture their Environment
+Closures: Anonymous Functions that Can Capture Their Environment

 Rust’s closures are anonymous functions you can save in a variable or pass as arguments to other functions.
 You can create the closure in one place, and then call the closure to evaluate it in a different context.
-Unlike functions, closures are able to capture values from the scope in which they are called.
-We’re going to demonstrate how these features of closures allow for code reuse and customization of behavior.
+Unlike functions, closures can capture values from the scope in which they’re called.
+We’ll demonstrate how these closure features allow for code reuse and behavior customization.

-Creating an Abstraction of Behavior Using a Closure
+Creating an Abstraction of Behavior with Closures

 Let’s work on an example of a situation in which it’s useful to store a closure to be executed at a later time.
-We’ll talk about the syntax of closures, type inference, and traits along the way.
+Along the way, we’ll talk about the syntax of closures, type inference, and traits.

-The hypothetical situation is this: we work at a startup that’s making an app to generate custom exercise workout plans.
-The backend is written in Rust, and the algorithm that generates the workout plan takes into account many different factors, like the app user’s age, Body Mass Index, preferences, recent workouts, and an intensity number they specify.
+Consider this hypothetical situation: we work at a startup that’s making an app to generate custom exercise workout plans.
+The backend is written in Rust, and the algorithm that generates the workout plan takes into account many different factors, such as the app user’s age, body mass index, preferences, recent workouts, and an intensity number they specify.
 The actual algorithm used isn’t important in this example; what’s important is that this calculation takes a few seconds.
-We only want to call this algorithm when we need to, and only call it once, so we aren’t making the user wait more than necessary.
+We want to call this algorithm only when we need to and only call it once, so we don’t make the user wait more than necessary.

 We’ll simulate calling this hypothetical algorithm with the simulated_expensive_calculation function shown in Listing 13-1, which will print calculating slowly..., wait for two seconds, and then return whatever number we passed in:

-Filename: src/main.rs
+src/main.rs

 use std::thread;